-In November 2011, the Company and the SMA Foundation entered into a licensing and collaboration agreement with Roche for a spinal muscular atrophy program.
-Under the terms of the agreement, Roche acquired an exclusive worldwide license to the Company's spinal muscular atrophy program, which includes 3 compounds currently in preclinical development, as well as potential back-up compounds.
-The Company received a nonrefundable upfront cash payment of \$30.0 million during the research term, which was terminated effective December 31, 2014, after which Roche provided the Company with funding, based on an agreed-upon full-time equivalent rate, for an agreed-upon number of full- time equivalent employees that the Company contributed to the research program.
+In November 2011, the Company and the Spinal Muscular Atrophy Foundation (SMA Foundation) entered into a licensing and collaboration agreement with F. Hoffman-La Roche Ltd and Hoffman-La Roche Inc. (collectively, Roche) for a spinal muscular atrophy program.
+Under the terms of the agreement, Roche acquired an exclusive worldwide license to the Company's spinal muscular atrophy program, which includes three compounds currently in preclinical development, as well as potential back-up compounds.

-The Company identified 2 material promises in the collaboration agreement, the license and the research activities.
+The Company identified two material promises in the collaboration agreement, the license and the research activities.
 The Company evaluated whether these material promises are distinct and determined that the license does not have standalone functionality and there is a significant integration of the license and research activities.
 As such, both promises were bundled into one distinct performance obligation.
-As a result, the Company deferred the \$30.0 million upfront payment which was recognized over the estimated performance period of 2 years, which was the contracted research period.
+As a result, the Company deferred the \$30.0 million upfront payment which was recognized over the estimated performance period of two years, which was the contracted research period.
 As of adoption of ASC Topic 606 on January 1, 2018, all performance obligations had been satisfied and the balance of the remaining deferred upfront payment was fully recognized.